tldr-pages/tldr/pages/common/git-scp.md

 > Part of `git-extras`.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-scp>.

-- Copy unstaged files to remote:
+- Copy unstaged files to a remote:

 `git scp staging`

-- Copy staged and unstaged files to remote:
+- Copy staged and unstaged files to a remote:

 `git scp staging HEAD`

-- Copy files that has been changed in the last commit, plus any staged or unstaged files to remote:
+- Copy files that has been changed in the last commit and any staged or unstaged files to a remote:

 `git scp staging HEAD~1`

 - Copy specific files:

-`git scp staging {{path/to/file1}}...{{path/to/filen}}`
+`git scp staging {{path/to/file1}}...{{path/to/fileN}}`

-- Copy specific directory:
+- Copy a specific directory:

 `git scp staging {{path/to/directory}}`